ohmp/james-project/src/adr/0036-eventbus.md

 Interactions happen via the managers (`RightManager`, `MailboxManager`, `MessageManager`, `MessageIdManager`) which emit an event on the EventBus, which will ensure the relevant MailboxListeners will be executed at least once.

-MailboxListener can be registered in a work queue fashion on the eventBus.
+`MailboxListener` can be registered in a work queue fashion on the `EventBus`.
 Each work queue correspond to a given MailboxListener class with the same configuration, identified by their group.
 Each event is executed at least once within a James cluster, errors are retried with an exponential back-off delay.
 If the execution keeps failing, the event is stored in `DeadLetter` for later reprocessing, triggered via WebAdmin.